deeptime-ml/deeptime/docs/source/index_dimreduction.rst

 A salvageable case is if the underlying dynamics is reversible but there is not enough sampling to support this: a `reweighting procedure <notebooks/tica.ipynb#Koopman-reweighting>`_ can be applied :cite:`wu2016variational`.

+Furthermore, TICA might yield biased results if the data contains rare events.
+If the underlying distribution is expected to obey microscopic reversibility, not enough sampling might have been performed to actually reflect this in the estimated model.

 When to use VAMP
 ================